 Fermat's last theorem

-Fermat's last theorem and Andrew Wiles — Fermat's last theorem had foxed mathematicians for over 400 years, when Andrew Wiles famously announced a proof in 1993.
-This article explores the theorem, the man, and the proof.
+Fermat's last theorem — Fermat's last theorem had foxed mathematicians for over 400 years, when Andrew Wiles famously announced a proof in 1993.
+This collection of article explores the theorem, its proof, and some related topics.

 The Poincaré conjecture